-- organizing recruitment of personnel, - reassigning personnel in accordance with school board policy, - administering personnel policies and programs, - upon request of the School Board, surveying the school division at least annually to identify critical shortages of teachers and administrative personnel by subject matter and school bus drivers and reporting such critical shortages to the School Board, the Superintendent of Public Instruction, and the Virginia Retirement System; - supervising evaluation of personnel, and - providing for maintenance of up-to-date job descriptions for all personnel.
+- · organizing recruitment of personnel, - reassigning personnel in accordance with school board policy, - · administering personnel policies and programs, - upon request of the School Board, surveying the school division at least annually to identify critical shortages of teachers and administrative personnel by subject matter, specialized student support positions, and school bus drivers and reporting such critical shortages to the School Board, the Superintendent of Public Instruction, and the Virginia Retirement System; - supervising evaluation of personnel, - providing for maintenance of up-to-date job descriptions for all personnel, and - annually designating a division employee as the division safety official whose duty it is to receive reports pursuant to subsection A of Va.
+Code §§ 19.2-83.1, 19.2-291.1, and 19.2-299.3 and including such designation in the collated packet of school safety audits submitted to the Virginia Center for School and Campus Safety.
+The designation includes updated contact information for the division safety official, including (i) a current mailing address, (ii) a current working daytime phone number, (iii) a current functional email address, and (iv) a current functional fax number.
+The superintendent updates this contact information within 48 hours of any change to such information.